JuliaInterop/MATLAB.jl/README.md

 ## Overview

-Generally, this package is comprised of two aspects:
+This package is composed of two aspects:

 * Creating and manipulating mxArrays (the data structure that MATLAB used to represent arrays and other kinds of data)